omarbinsaleh/uber-clone-backend/README.md

 - Compare both passwords and check if the `password` is matching with that in the database which `user.password` .
 - In case by any chance if both the passwords do not match with each other, then terminate the request- response cycle and send an error message ‘Invalid email or password’ with the status code of 401.
 - Generate a token for authentication
+- Set the token in the cookies using `res.cookie(tokenName, token)` method.
 - Then send user information and the token to the front end with the status code 200 and a success message.
   Here is how the `./controllers/userController.js` file looks like at this point